mach3-software/MaCh3Tutorial/README.md

   Norm: ["Norm_Param_0", "Norm_Param_1", "BinnedSplineParam1",
   ]
 ```

 ## Posterior Predictive Analysis
-Since MCMC produces a posterior distribution rather than a single best-fit value, one needs to use a Posterior Predictive Analysis (PPA) to produce spectra after the fit.
+Since MCMC produces a full posterior distribution rather than a single best-fit value, one needs to use a Posterior Predictive Analysis (PPA) to produce spectra after the fit.
 The idea is to draw parameter sets from the MCMC chains and generate a toy spectrum for each set.
 The final distribution of spectra is then obtained from all these toy spectra, reflecting the full uncertainty encoded in the posterior.

 Once you run MCMC you can produce this distribution using following command.
 ```bash